datahubio/blog/the-evolution-of-dna-sequencing-costs-insights-from-2001-to-2022.md

 If someone had told you in 2001 that **sequencing an entire human genome would soon cost less than a smartphone**, you probably wouldn’t have believed them.

-Back then, it cost **$95 million** to decode a single human genome.
+Back then, it cost **USD 95 million** to decode a single human genome.
 A feat so complex that only government-backed research initiatives could afford it.
-Today, that cost has fallen to **$200**, making genome sequencing as accessible as a routine medical test.
+Today, that cost has fallen to **USD 200**, making genome sequencing as accessible as a routine medical test.

 **This is one of the most stunning cost reductions in scientific history.**